ara-vardanyan/EE-399-Machine-Learning-HW-Reports/homework3/REPORT.md

   44 | ('7', '9')    |            91.06% |          100.00%
   45 | ('4', '9')    |            89.07% |          100.00%

 ---

 ## Summary and Conclusions

+In this report, we first implemented SVD to reduce the dimensionality of the MNSIT data set images.
+The top 9 SVD modes were plotted to visualize how the data was explained.
+The singular value spectrum was then plotted with the SVD and was observed to be in the form of an exponential decay.
+From the singular value spectrum and cumulative variance explained graphs, we could see that most of the variance was explained with about 80-100 modes.
+The rank required to explain 95% of the cumulative variance was calculated to be 102.
+Thus, we proceeded with 102 modes for our reduced dimensionality data representation when constructing classifiers.
+Our final plot showed the projection of digits onto 3 V-modes in a 3D plot.

+We then moved on to building a linear discriminant analysis classifier (LDA).
+We trained our LDA on classifying two random digits and achieved an accuracy of 98.38% on the testing set.
+We then trained an LDA on classifying the same 2 digits but added one more (3 total) and observed a performance drop of about 2%.
+Since two of the digits were held constant, we can infer that the performance drop was caused by adding another digit.
+The LDA classifier was then trained on every unique pair of digits from 0-9.
+The digits '6' and '7' were observed to be the easiest pair to separate with an accuracy of 99.75% on the test set.
+The digits '4' and '9' were observed to be the most difficult pair to separate with an accuracy of 95.18%.
+These discrepancies in performance can mainly be attributed to the similarity of the shapes of the digits.
+Digits that are more similar are harder for the classifier to differentiate, and vice versa.

+Finally, we built support vector machine (SVM) and decision tree classifiers.
+The SVM and decision tree classifiers were first trained to classify all 10 digits.
+The SVM classifier outperformed the decision tree by about 8% (90.65% vs 82.88%) on the test set.
+The SVM's accuracy of 91.03% on the training set was very close to its test set accuracy.
+Meanwhile, the decision tree scored 100% on the training set.
+These results lead us to the conclusion that the decision tree performed worse because it overfit to the training data.
+It is important to note that no guardrails were put in place to prevent overfitting for either model.
+It may be fair to assume that the SVM classifier from the scikit package has a built in mechanism for preventing overtraining.

+The SVM and decision tree classifiers were then trained on each unique pair of digits separately as before with the LDA.
+The SVM and decision tree both had the easiest time separating the digits '0' and '1'.
+This is different from what we was with the LDA where it had the easiest time separating '6' and '7'.
+'0' and '1' were however ranked as the third easiest pair of digits to classify by the LDA.
+This means that these digits are fundamentally easier to classify due to the difference in their shapes.
+Similarly to the LDA, the decision tree had the hardest time separating the digits '4' and '9' while the SVM had the hardest time with the digits '5' and '8'.
+While not dead last, '4' and '9' were however one of the hardest pairs of digits for the SVM to separate.
+Overall the SVM had the best performance out of all 3 models.
+The SVM, LDA, and decision tree scored 90.65%, 86.84%, 82.88% respectively on the test set for the classification task of all 10 digits (0 - 9).